morozkin/Point2Image/site/index.md

 ### Key areas of focus

 Let's highlight the areas we should focus on to build our app.
-We must deal with location services, networking, Flickr API, UI, testing, and optimizations to preserve battery and network resources.
+We must deal with location services, networking, Flickr API, UI, DI, testing, and optimizations to preserve battery and network resources.

 #### Location services
 {: .label .label-purple }